Coveo-Turbo/PS-Atomic-Components/src/components/add-to-cart/readme.md

 | :---:   | :---: | :---: |
 | callback-function | string   | Name of callback function to be called when add to cart button is clicked |

-This component provides a button with a callback function to be passed to the onClick event of the button that adds the item to a cart.
+This component provides a button with a callback function that needs to be edited to contain logic as to how to add the item to a cart.
 This component can be placed in one of the tags inside of the ``<atomic-result-template>`` tag.
 The logic for the add to cart component can be placed inside of a script tag in the html document.
 ```
 <script >
     window.addToCartCallback = function () {